psalaets/www-source/src/posts/2021-05-24-mobx-debounce-computed.md

 Let's say that you have a Mobx computed property that changes often and it has an expensive reaction.
 For some reason you can't easily debounce the reaction (e.g. React component) nor the computed's dependencies.

+_Edited on 2021-06-21:_ There is a [better way to handle this scenario](https://github.com/mobxjs/mobx/discussions/3013).
+Everything that follows will work but may not be the cleanest way to do it.

 **Versions used below**

 {% highlight javascript %}